 The negative aspect of these animals is their untamed character.
 That is why we have selected a professional team of muleteers, called “arrieros”, who have dedicated their lives to country animals.
 Experience has taught them how to deal with these animals.

-From Puente del Inca to Confluencia, from this camp to Plaza de Mulas, and on the return to Puente del Inca, mules will carry your belongings.
+From Puente del Inca to Confluencia, from this camp to Plaza de Mulas, and on the return to Puente del Inca, your belongings will be carried by mules.
 Each mule can carry up to a limit of 180 kg, but our mules only carry 60 kg to move comfortably on the mountain.
 Every client may transport on the mules a maximum of 30 kg on each stage of the approach.
 We strongly recommend you to bring a strong duffel bag.

 Transfer to the Aconcagua trailhead